dooly-ai/draft-js-typeahead/README.md

 [Check out an example of mentions in draft using draft-js-typeahead here. 🎉](http://dooly-ai.github.io/draft-js-typeahead/)

 This package provides a higher-order component that wraps draft's `Editor` component and augments it with typeahead superpowers.
-One popular use for draft-js-typeahead is to add mentions in your editors.
+One popular use for draft-js-typeahead is to add mentions to your editors.

 -